compose-eu/Appcelerator/README.md

 `var compose = require('compose.io')`

 The library is also already configured to be used with `browserify`.
+To generate the whole library as a bundle use eg.

+`browserify index.js > compose-bundle.js`

 #Library configuration